 Quick fold.
 You need to be able to fold it fast — ideally one-handed — when a wheelchair user needs the space or the bus is full.
 Practice until it’s automatic.

 Manoeuvrable.
 Swivel front wheels that turn easily make navigating tight bus spaces significantly easier.
-A pushchair that tracks straight and responds quickly to steering is a genuine advantage.

-Pushchairs worth considering for bus use
+Pushchairs worth considering for public transport

 | Pushchair | Width | Weight | One-hand fold | Best for |